Health IT Now’s Opioid Safety Alliance

 The Opioid Safety Alliance, a Health IT Now initiative, is a coalition of prescribers, dispensers, manufacturers, professional societies, and patients that advocate for the use of technology to fight illegitimate opioid use, abuse, and addiction.

-Members include the Association of Behavioral Health and Wellness, Brain Injury Association of America, Centerstone, Chapman University School of Pharmacy, CoverMyMeds, eRx Network, IBM, Intermountain Healthcare, McKesson, MedStar Health, National Alliance on Mental Illness, the National Council for Prescription Drug Programs, Netsmart, Oracle, RelayHealth, and Walgreens
+Members include the Association of Behavioral Health and Wellness, Brain Injury Association of America, Centerstone, Chapman University School of Pharmacy, ConsenSys, Cordant Health Solutions, CoverMyMeds, eRx Network, IBM, Intermountain Healthcare, McKesson, National Alliance on Mental Illness, the National Council for Prescription Drug Programs, Netsmart, Oracle, RelayHealth, Walgreens, and Walmart.

 We support actionable legislative and regulatory policy solutions to address the opioid crisis by arming healthcare professionals and their patients with real-time information about potential medication overuse and abuse, as well as modern strategies for treating addiction.

-Enact a Prescription Safety Alert System.
-A prescription safety alert system, based on standards formulated by the National Council for Prescription Drug Programs (NCPDP), would act as a facilitator; ensuring that information flowing to providers, pharmacists, and state databases is easily-accessible, secure, and available real-time – even when a patient attempts to fill a prescription across state lines.
-Clinicians will be able to use this information to get help to those who need it.
+1. Enact a Prescription Safety Alert System.
+The Prescription Safety Alert System, based on National Council for Prescription Drug Programs (NCPDP) standards, would serve as a facilitator; ensuring that information flowing to providers, pharmacists and state databases is easily-accessible, secure, and available real- time – even when a patient attempts to fill a prescription across state lines.
+Clinicians will be able to use this information to get those who need help the help they need.
+See a more detailed explanation of the Prescription Safety Alert System here.

-Support funding to upgrade PDMP technology.
-Appropriate, secure, system-wide access to actionable information will allow prescribers and dispensers a more comprehensive view of prescribing and dispensing patterns and inform their clinical decision
+2. Support funding to upgrade PDMP technology.
+Appropriate, secure, system-wide access to actionable information will allow prescribers and dispensers a more comprehensive view of prescribing and dispensing patterns and inform their clinical decision making.

-- Expand clinician access to substance use disorder treatment information.
+3. Expand clinician access to substance use disorder treatment information.
 Treatment success depends on access to a patient’s complete health and medication information, including substance abuse history.
-Under current law (42 CFR part 2), electronic access to this information is unnecessarily restrictive and hinders informed decisions.
+Under current law (42 CFR part 2), electronic access to this information is unnecessarily restrictive and hinders informed decision making.

 - Pass H.R.
 3545, the Overdose Prevention Patient Safety Act (Mullin/Blumenauer 115th).